This statement is made pursuant to section 54 of the Modern Slavery Act 2015.

 - The Policy on Dignity and Mutual Respect (PDF), which sets out expectations about how everyone should be treated on campus.

 The University is committed to raising awareness of the risks of modern slavery and human trafficking in our organisation and supply chains.
-Building on training delivered in 2020, the University delivered further training in June 2021 on Social Value to all of its Procurement team.
+The University delivered Social Value training to its procurement team in 2020 and 2021 and plans to refresh this during 2022/23.